Garbage Disposal Reset Button Not Working? Fix It

 1. Unplug the Garbage Disposal

-First, make sure the power to the garbage disposal is turned off.
-If it’s plugged in, simply unplug it.
-If it’s hardwired, go to your circuit breaker and turn off the power to avoid any risk of electric shock while you work.
+First, ensure the garbage disposal is turned off.
+If it’s plugged into the wall, just unplug it.
+Go to your circuit breaker, and turn off the power to be extra safe from electric shock while you work, in case it’s hardwired.

 2. Locate the Jam